obiknows/its-obinna-old-website/projects/obi-knows-logo-design.md

 project_fg_color: "#FFF"

 ---
-These are logos that were completed for various clients for my freelance design and development agenct titled Obi Knows Co.
+These are logos that were completed for various freelance design clients doing business as Obi Knows Co.

 ### Bloom Labs
 ![](/uploads/obi-knows-co-logo-bloom.png)